tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 Sunesiary adapts a wiki towards a novel model for aggregating and refining contextual information.
 The goal is to provide a neutral, trusted repository of context for helping to break down and understand controversial topics.
 I have developed a [proposal](http://tyfried.github.io/files/discourse.pdf) for future study of this work in graduate school.
 A proof-of-concept is available at [www.sunesiary.org](https://www.sunesiary.org).

 ## Motivation

+### Mistakes

+The saying goes: *we learn from our mistakes*.
+Yet modern online communities of inquiry seem to focus more on broadcasting insights, and less the mistakes, bad ideas, and outliers that directly led to them.
+On the one hand, this makes sense: if your goal as a community is to accumulate knowledge as efficiently as possible, then presenting tangents will necessarily distract the audience away from your message.
+But if your goal is to accumulate **understanding**, then these missteps require a mechanism for greater visibility.

+### Discourse

 The state of public discourse is unhealthy at best.
 Some examples:
 * Journalism is under siege, both [figuratively](https://issues.org/journalism-under-attack/) and [literally](https://www.nytimes.com/2018/10/11/world/americas/journalists-killed.html).
 * A [recent analysis](https://www.nature.com/articles/d41586-018-02934-x) of how true and false news spreads on Twitter found that not only did falsehoods spread more widely and at a faster rate than the truth, but that it was humans, not robots, who were more likely to spread it.